illuminatedspace/hear-a-persephone-jones/README.md

 - Listen to Persophone Jones give you an audio play by play of Blaseball games for your favorite team

-- [-] volume, play, pause buttons
+- [x] play, pause buttons
+- [x] test pop up with screen reader
-- [ ] bump up font sizes.
-Everything't too small
+- [x] bump up font sizes.
+Everything's too small
-- [ ] add keyboard shortcut for opening popup
+- [!] add keyboard shortcut for opening popup (STUCK)
+- [-] hook up volume slider
+- [ ] restyle/continue styling
-- [ ] Add keyboard shortcut change to options
+- [ ] go through manifest options https://developer.chrome.com/extensions/manifest
+- [ ] add button for opening options? (https://developer.chrome.com/extensions/manifest)

 - [x] Use this font: "Lora","Courier New",monospace,serif
 - [ ] Doesn't have to be active tab

+- [ ] add keyboard shortcut change to options https://developer.chrome.com/extensions/manifest
+- [ ] Make microphone bigger, or get new icon
 - [ ] Read winner and score on game over
 - [ ] Read score when there's a score and at inning change
 - [ ] Set voice to be different by default
 - [ ] Cute line to start the game, like "Let's Play Blall"
+- [ ] Make extension button only lit up on Blaseball site

 Stretch Goals